pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Results

 \subsection{Evaluation Criteria}

 {\{1, \ldots, K\}} {\operatorname{VE}} {\operatorname{VER}} {\operatorname{MEC}}

-To facilitate a fair comparison across both deterministic and probabilistic assemblers, we extend the commonly used evaluation metrics of minimum error correction ($\MEC$) and vector error rate ($\VER$) to accommodate the complexity associated with partially phased haplotype blocks and assembly uncertainty.
-Specifically, we extend the metrics used in prior works to consider the following scenarios observed in the output of polyploid assemblers: \begin{enumerate} \item the reconstructed phasing of a heterozygous SNP deviates from the ground truth genotype; \item less than $K$ haplotypes are assembled at a given SNP; and \item the assembled haplotypes are not contiguous, but rather reported as a series of one or more ``blocks''. \end{enumerate}
+To enable fair comparison across assemblers that produce discontiguous assemblies and varying levels of phase uncertainty, we generalize the standard evaluation metrics of minimum error correction and vector error rate.
+Specifically, we extend the metrics used in prior works to consider the following scenarios observed in the output of polyploid assemblers: \begin{enumerate} \item the reconstructed phasing of a heterozygous SNP deviates from the ground truth genotype; \item less than $K$ haplotypes are assembled at a given SNP; and \item the assembled haplotypes are not contiguous, but rather reported as a series of one or more \textit{blocks} where assemblers produce a different number of phased blocks. \end{enumerate}

-\paragraph{\textbf{Generalized vector error rate.}} Given ground truth haplotypes, the vector error rate ($\VER$) is the polyploid generalization of switch error for reconstructed phasings that obey genotype constraints.
+\paragraph{Generalized Vector Error Rate.} Given ground truth haplotypes, the vector error rate ($\VER$) is the polyploid generalization of switch error for reconstructed phasings that obey genotype constraints.
 First, we define vector error for a contiguous and complete phasing.
 Let $H = \{h_1, \ldots, h_K\}$ be the true phasing and $H^* = \{h^*_1, \ldots, h^*_K\}$ be the reconstructed phasing, where each $h_k$ and $h^*_k$ are $L$-length vectors representing one true or phased haplotype.
 Let $\phi_\ell : \setK \to \setK$ be a bijection from the predicted phasing at SNP $\ell$ to the true phasing at SNP $\ell$ such that $h_k[\ell] = h^*_{\phi_\ell(k)}[\ell]$; that is, $\phi_\ell$ maps 0 alleles to 0 alleles and 1 alleles to 1 alleles.
-There are $g[\ell]!(K-g[\ell])! = O(K!)$ such permutations that only exist when the genotype of the reconstruction matches the genotype of the ground truth; vector error is not well-defined for assemblies that do not respect the reported genotype.
+There are $g[\ell]!(K-g[\ell])! = O(K!)$ such permutations that exist when the genotype of the reconstruction matches the genotype of the ground truth; vector error is not well-defined for assemblies that do not respect the reported genotype.
 For the sake of comparison with assemblies that fail to align with genotype information, we perturb the computed assembly by introducing the minimal number of allele flips (chosen uniformly at random from the offending alleles) to make genotypes consistent and compute vector error rate on the modified assembly with a per flip penalty.

 Let $\Phi = (\phi_1, \ldots, \phi_L)$ be a sequence of valid matchings.
 We define the vector error associated with a matching of the entire reconstructed phasing as